SPOILER ALERT! The plot will be discussed.

 Murrell continues the cat-and-mouse game by ending outgoing communication, and making sure there is no dark smoke coming out of the ship’s stacks to alert the submarine of the destroyer’s presence.
 When he spots the submarine, he computes the time it will take for the sub to fire and then uses his ship as bait so he can avoid getting hit, so he can attack the U-boat.
 But, Von Stolberg is just as adept a captain, and dives further down to avoid the depth charges from making a direct hit.
 The German captain’s desire to stay on course to get home is a weakness because Murrell can predict his eventual actions.

 An American sailor loses some fingers when he doesn’t remove his hand quick enough during the speedy deployment of depth charges.
 Murrell shows his concern for the wounded man.
 Even though the young man tries to stay positive, the fact that he no longer can work at his profession of watchmaker shows how war can alter one’s entire life in a split second.
 There is a cut to the U-boat, and we have the German commander offering moral support to the ship’s cook who receives a great deal of criticism concerning his meals.
 We again see Von Stolberg shoot a disdainful look concerning Kunz’s mentioning of the Fuhrer, which shows that the captain knows what behavior to, and what not to, encourage.
 Later, he must confront a sailor breaking under the pressure of the attacks, reassuring him that he, the captain, will not let him die.
 The movie makes the point that both captains are capable of human compassion.
+When Von Stolberg rests the submarine on the ocean bottom to make it appear as if the sub has escaped, we have a quiet period where we see how the two sides indulge in heavy reading (an American sailor holds The Decline and Fall of the Roman Empire and Kunz opens up Mein Kampf), and a crewman on each side looks at comic strips.
+These shots attempt to humanize and universalize the experiences of soldiers, no matter which side they fight on.
+Onboard the destroyer, waiting for the U-boat to make a move, the doctor says to Murrell that it’s too hot out.
+The captain says during wartime, it’s always too hot or too cold.
+It implies that there is too much action or none at all.
+But, it also suggests that nobody is comfortable when in a state of war.

 Once Von Stolberg takes a chance that the destroyer may have left and decides to resume the journey home, Murrell decides to wear the submarine crew down by firing intermittent barrages of explosives to slow the German sub down and demoralize its sailors.
 However, Von Stolberg plays rousing German celebratory music to show their spirit.
 (It is ironic that the supposedly overly patriotic Kunz is the only one who wants to surrender, which shows that his nationalism is not based on solid ground).
 Murrell admits his admiration for his foes by saying that he almost wishes his tactics wouldn’t work.